ccdaisy/Spiral-Knights-Model-Converter/README.md

 *CONFIRMED*
  - [Done!]
 Project revamp that allows save/open dialog as opposed to the terrible method of text copy/paste
  - [In progress...]
 Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures
- - [In progress...
-(With the above)] Model previewer (So the program will be like Spiral Spy with an "Export OBJ" option.)

 *PLAUSIBLE*
  - [Currently inactive] Export AutoDesk .FBX format for model, texture, and animation.
 (This would be easier than the .XMDL)